PayDock/mobile-sdk-doc/setup/installation.md

 ## Setup the Paydock iOS SDK

 This guide walks you through how to integrate the Paydock Android SDK into your Android application.

-### Step 1: Configure Respository Access
+### Step 1: Configure Repository Access

 You can configure repository access using either Swift Package Manager or CocoaPods.

-> **Note**:
->
+Note:
-> Before you can access the Paydock SDK, you need to create a **Private-Token** for your merchant account.
+Before you can access the Paydock SDK, you need to create a **Private-Token** for your merchant account.
 This token provides access to our private GitLab repository's package registry.
 Replace `<private_token>` in the instructions with your pre-generated **Private-Token**.

 #### Swift Package Manager

 1. In Xcode, select _File > Add Packages_.
 Enter the following:
 ```
 https://gitlab.paydock.com/envoyrecharge/mobile-sdk-ios.git
 ```
 2. Select the latest version number from our release page.

 3. Add the version number when you are prompted and click _Add Package_.

 #### CocoaPods